Robert Clements, 4th Earl of Leitrim: Early life

 Clements was born on 5 March 1847.
 He was the only son of the Rev. Hon.
 Francis Nathaniel Clements, Vicar of Norton and Canon of Durham (1812–1870) and the former Charlotte King (a daughter of the Rev. Gilbert King of Langfield).
-He had six sisters, Lady Anne Clements (wife of Henry Augustus Murray and the Rev. George Peloquin Graham Cosserat), Lady Caroline Clements (wife of John Madden of Hilton Park in Monaghan), Lady Elizabeth Emily Clements (wife of Henry Andrew Harper), Lady Louisa Frances Clements (wife of George Hans Hamilton, Archdeacon of Northumberland), Lady Selina Charlotte Clements (wife of Dr. George Ernest Lyndon of Clonnegonnel House), and Lady Mary Clements (wife of Llewellyn Lloyd-Mostyn, 3rd Baron Mostyn).
+He had six sisters, Lady Anne Clements (wife of Henry Augustus Murray and the Rev. George Peloquin Graham Cosserat), Lady Caroline Clements (wife of John Madden of Hilton Park in Clones, County Monaghan), Lady Elizabeth Emily Clements (wife of Henry Andrew Harper), Lady Louisa Frances Clements (wife of George Hans Hamilton, Archdeacon of Northumberland), Lady Selina Charlotte Clements (wife of Dr. George Ernest Lyndon of Clonnegonnel House), and Lady Mary Clements (wife of Llewellyn Lloyd-Mostyn, 3rd Baron Mostyn).
 After his mother's death, his father remarried to Amelia Verner, the eldest daughter of Sir William Verner, 1st Baronet, in 1870.

 Career

 He served in the Royal Navy, gaining the rank of Lieutenant.
 He held the office of Deputy Lieutenant.

 When his unmarried uncle, William Clements, 3rd Earl of Leitrim was murdered on 2 April 1878, he succeeded as the 3rd Baron Clements of Kilmacrenan, the 4th Viscount Leitrim, the 4th Earl of Leitrim, the 4th Baron Leitrim, of Manor Hamilton.
-His uncle, however, left as much as he could away from him and, instead, chose as his principal heir his Ashfield second cousin, the next Colonel H.T.
-Clements.
+His uncle, however, left as much as he could away from him and, instead, chose as his principal heir his Ashfield second cousin, the next Colonel H. T. Clements.
 Lord Leitrim had a long dispute with Trinity College Dublin, over the headrents of part of his Donegal estates.
 His heirs sold the Newtowngore estate in the 1930s.